Duckageddon. What to do if ducks take over your pool.

 - Random Pool Owner

-Pro Tip: Use at least two floats at all times until the ducks leave permanently.
+Pro Tip: Always use at least two floats at the same time until the ducks permanently depart.

-Use a heavy dose of enzymes to break down and remove all preen oil and inorganic contaminants.
+Begin by using a substantial dose of enzymes to break down and remove preen oil and any inorganic contaminants.
+Chlorine struggles to eliminate oils, so enzymes will address what chlorine cannot manage.

-Good news: If you're a Gold Member, you have filter cleanings already included in your service!
-If you're not a Member, but live in the Tri-Valley area, then click the link below to book a filter cleaning service.
+Good news: If you are a Gold Member, filter cleanings are included in your service!
+If you don’t have a membership but reside in the Tri-Valley area, follow the link below to schedule a filter cleaning service.

-Raise the Free Chlorine (FC) level to at least 20 ppm to shock the pool.
-This high chlorine level will kill any bacteria, parasites, or algae that the ducks may have introduced.
+Next, raise the Free Chlorine (FC) level to a shocking 20 ppm.
+This will ensure that any bacteria, parasites, or algae that the ducks may have brought are effectively killed.

 “There’s way more involved than I thought.”